YerYangSD/flatiron-frontend-phase-1-project/note.md

 - [ ] Add fruit names to dropdowns
   - [x] grab the data from db.json
   - [x] iterate through the data to grab the names of the fruit
+  - [ ] grab select element and append fruit names to it